Muties

-Changeling
+"The Changeling"

 This is the story of Jared, a boy who is both mentally and physically bullied by both peers and his father.
 One of his few friends is Kate, a pretty and popular girl with whom Jared is in love.
 Although Jared is the main focus of the story, he is not the mutant.
 He is, however, highly intelligent, and dreams of running away with Kate.
 Unfortunately, his dreams come crashing down.

-Toy Soldiers
+"Toy Soldiers"

 The story of Seiji, a young telekinetic boy from Japan, whose powers and imagination may just save his life.